Joseph McCabe: Writing career

 Shortly after leaving the priesthood, McCabe began writing.
 He wrote a pamphlet on his experiences, From Rome to Rationalism, published in 1897, which he then expanded to book length as Twelve Years in a Monastery (1897).
 William Ferguson wrote of him: "He was bitterly anti-Catholic but also actively undermined religious faith in general."
 From 1898 to 1899 he was secretary of the Leicester Secular Society, and he was a founding board member in 1899 of the Rationalist Press Association of Great Britain.
 He wrote prolifically on science, religion, politics, history and culture, writing nearly 250 books during his life.
 Many of his books and pamphlets were published by E. Haldeman-Julius, both as Little Blue Books and Big Blue Books.
 Over 100 Big Blue Books by McCabe were published.

 McCabe was also respected as a speaker, and gave several thousand lectures in his lifetime.

-McCabe was also an advocate of women's rights and worked with Mrs. Pankhurst and Mrs. Wolstenholme-Elmy on speeches favoring giving British women the right to vote.
+McCabe was also an advocate of women's rights and worked with Emmeline Pankhurst and Elizabeth Clarke Wolstenholme-Elmy on speeches favouring giving British women the right to vote.

 McCabe is also known for his inclusion in G. K. Chesterton's book Heretics.
-In a previous essay he took Chesterton to task for including humor in his serious writings.
+In a previous essay he took Chesterton to task for including humour in his serious writings.
 By doing so, he allowed Chesterton to make the quip "Mr. McCabe thinks that I am not serious but only funny, because Mr. McCabe thinks that funny is the opposite of serious.
 Funny is the opposite of not funny, and of nothing else."

-McCabe was also active in organizations, although his biographer notes that he had a difficult relationship with some of their leading figures, and consequently relations between McCabe and various groups could also be strained.
+McCabe was also active in organisations, although his biographer notes that he had a difficult relationship with some of their leading figures, and consequently relations between McCabe and various groups could also be strained.
 He was an Appointed Lecturer at the South Place Ethical Society, where he could still occasionally be heard after 1934.
 McCabe's freethought stance grew more militant as he got older, and he joined the National Secular Society in the year before he died.